Pointcept/OpenIns3D/README.md

 ---

-# Use original RGBD 📷 to replace Snap
+# Replacing Snap with RGBD

-we also evaluate the performance of openins3d when the snap module is replaced with the original RGB-D images, with other designs intact.
+We also evaluate the performance of OpenIns3D when the Snap module is replaced with original RGBD images while keeping the other design intact.

 ### 🗂️ Replica

-**🔧 Data Preparation**:
+**🔧 Data Preparation**

 1. Download the Replica dataset and RGBD images:

 ```sh